Ryanlyl/EE6129/README.md

 Some of my past year paper solution is located under the file PYP_Solution.
-Notice that the solution is not error free, if you have any confusion or find any fault in it, don't hestiate to contact the Wechat: **LABCD2000**
+Notice that the solution is not error free, if you have any confusion or find any fault in it, don't hesitate to contact the Wechat: **LABCD2000**

 **Quick Links:**
 - [2023-2024_3.pdf](./PYP_Solution/2023-2024_3.pdf)